Re-written May 26, 2019

 - If this is indeed the case, then one is happy, i.e., sukha arises, or at least suffering does not arise.
 In that case one is in control, and there is something fruitful to be had, i.e., atta.
 Thus even if one needs to work hard to get something that can be maintained to one’s satisfaction, at the end one can find permanent happiness, and one is in control of one’s own destiny.

 - Until one realizes the true “anicca nature”, one will be trapped in the rebirth process, and will be subjected to much suffering because of that inherent “anicca nature”.
-The Buddha advised to cultivate the anicca saññā.
+The Buddha advised cultivating the anicca saññā.

 - More information on anicca as the opposite of “nicca“: “Three Marks of Existence – English Discourses“.

-8. Thus the root cause of suffering is NOT impermanence, even though it does play role.
+8. Thus the root cause of suffering is NOT impermanence, even though it does play a role.

 - The world is inherently impermanent (see, “The Grand Unified Theory of Dhamma“).
 However, impermanence by itself does not lead to suffering.
 If that is the case, since no one can change that fact, no one will be able to end the suffering (and to attain Nibbāna).